Outdoor Space That Actually Gets Used

 What Goes Into Building It Right

-Your deck project in Athens starts with layout and footing placement, followed by setting the posts and attaching the ledger board to your home with through-bolts and flashing.
+Your deck project in Athens and Winder, GA, starts with layout and footing placement, followed by setting the posts and attaching the ledger board to your home with through-bolts and flashing.
 Pressure-treated framing is cut and assembled, and joist hangers are used to keep everything aligned and secure.
 Composite or treated decking boards are installed with consistent spacing to allow for drainage and expansion.

 Once the deck is finished, you will notice that the surface is level, the boards do not flex or bounce when you walk across them, and water drains between the gaps without pooling.
 The railing feels solid when you lean on it, and the stairs are even and safe to use.
 The structure stays stable in wind and does not shift or creak under weight.